nicc777/k8s-kafka-experiment/LAB.md

 The Kubernetes version has therefore gone slightly backwards from 1.31 to 1.30.

+> [!NOTE]
+> On Debian 12, to get `k3s` to play nicely, I had to disable IPv6 for the host os.
+Not doing so resulted in a lot of IPv6 routing related errors on the Traefik ingress which caused all kinds of issues for clients - mostly gateway timeouts.

 The installation of `k3s` was done using the following commands:

 <!--